The Xi Audio Formula S is a brand new top of the line solid-state headphone amplifier price at $3499.

 Finally, to the far right is a very nicely finished adjustable Alps pot which hilariously starts at Xi and onto whatever.
 Nigel Tufnel would be proud of this one.
 It does have a white marker line but I do prefer at least some sort of marker on the outside of that dials so I am not constantly swinging about to volume match for different headphones.
 The Formula S is not unique in this method, the ALO Audio Studio 6 and the Cayin iHA-6 all so the same.
 Just this one starts at… 11.

-Xi Audio have opted for a Class A full discreet BJT rather than a MOSFET (Metal Oxide Semiconductor Field Effect Transistor) amplification design.
+Xi Audio has opted for a Class A full discreet BJT rather than a MOSFET (Metal Oxide Semiconductor Field Effect Transistor) amplification design.
 BJT stands for Bipolar Junction Transistor.
 FET designs are voltage-controlled devices whereas BJT is current-controlled.
 BJTs are generally preferred for low current applications, while MOSFETs are for high power functions.
 Something I was curious about considering the more popular application of FET designs is why Xi Audio opted for a BJT architecture.

 Basically, Michael said it came down to the quality of the parts he wanted to use to achieve the tone of the amplification output.
 Whilst acknowledging that MOFSET is generally much easier to work with, the BJT bipolar resistors where, to him, much better amplifier parts than the FET equivalents.